maduarda22/easybuilder/english.md

  <li>Delete.</li>
 </ul>

-e Form Rule - Clicking on it will open the following modal:
+Form Rule - Clicking on it, it will open the following modal:

 ![rule2](https://user-images.githubusercontent.com/81401104/117351260-e2907980-ae83-11eb-8218-1aab56a49e29.gif).